insure logo

 USAA*$1,086$1,936$85078%

-In Missouri, if you’re leasing or financing your car, your lender might require you to purchase collision and comprehensive insurance on top of the state-required liability coverage.
+If you lease or finance your vehicle in Missouri, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 Methodology

 Insure.com gathered data from Quadrant Information Services to get car insurance rates in Missouri.
-The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violation on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles.
+The rates are based on a sample profile of a 40-year-old male and female driving a Honda Accord LX with a good insurance score and no violations on record for a full coverage insurance policy with limits 100/300/100 and $500 comprehensive and collision deductibles..

 We analyzed 53,409,632 insurance quotes from 170 insurance companies across 34,588 ZIP codes nationwide.